- Outsourcing often has a negative ROI, which is in part due to its ineffective outcomes.

 “The 800 positions break down as follows: 200 open positions around the world; 300 outsourced (with a third being offered employment opportunities with Cap Gemini and continue to be based in Burbank), and 300 lay-offs.” — Warner Bros.
 Announces 800 Layoffs

 This initiative was, in part, a PR stunt intended to boost the stock price.
 Warner Brothers had experienced some down quarters, and it needed to do something to increase the stock price.
 Outsourcing communicated to the financial markets that Warner Brothers was “doing something” to reduce its costs.
-Information from inside of Warner Brothers indicates that the outsourcing program was a failure, and Warner Brothers has since brought many of these jobs back in-house because the quality of the IT support that was received was so poor.
+Information from the inside of Warner Brothers indicates that the outsourcing program was a failure, and Warner Brothers have since brought many of these jobs back in-house because the quality of the IT support that was received was so poor.
 However, Warner Brothers did not make this announcement because it had no PR value.
 Wall Street wants to hear about outsourcing stories—not insourcing.
 Warner Brothers would in effect be admitting that their program had failed.
-And Wall Street analysts—who know less than nothing about running a business and do not consider the effect of the quality of IT support on the operations of a business—merely view various announcements through a conformist lens: outsourcing good, insourcing bad.
+And Wall Street analysts—who know less than nothing about running a business and do not consider the impact of the quality of IT support on the operations of a company—merely view various announcements through a conformist lens: outsourcing good, insourcing bad.

 The Effect on the Stock Price

-Analysts would have penalized Warner Brothers because after all, “insourcing simply increases costs.”
+Analysts would have penalised Warner Brothers because after all, “insourcing simply increases costs.”
 Again, all information that is released must have a positive impact on the stock price because to a large extent the executives are compensated in stock.
-In fact, responsiveness to the financial markets is a big reason why initiatives are taken, and has very little to do with improving the condition of the company.
+Responsiveness to the financial markets is a big reason why initiatives are taken and has very little to do with improving the condition of the company.
 In part, companies implement systems like ERP and initiatives like outsourcing not because there is any evidence that they benefit the company, but because the company needs to demonstrate to outsiders that they are doing “all the right things.”
 The financial analysts who evaluate stocks have no experience with ERP and have never participated in IT outsourcing, so they do not know whether these things have any inherent value either way—but they do know what is trendy and topical.
 These “right things” change depending upon what happens to be trendy at the time.

 When I discussed this book with a colleague, who is quite experienced in these matters, he questioned whether a service to provide TCO analysis would have a market.
 He stated: